 Mexico: the country has an emerging banking industry containing close to $ 600 billion worth of assets.
 Institutions representing around 80% of the market include BBVA Bancomer S.A., Grupo Financiero Banamex S.A. de C.V., Grupo Financiero HSBC S.A. de C.V., Grupo Financiero Santander México S.A. de C.V., Grupo Financiero Banorte S.A., Scotiabank Inverlat S.A., Grupo Financiero Inbursa S.A.B. de C.V., Grupo Financiero Interacciones S.A. de C.V., Grupo Financiero Multiva S.A.B. de C.V., Banco Azteca S.A. and Bancoppel S.A.
 Both Banco Azteca and Bancoppel are extension of services two of the most important retail groups in the country provide in order to facilitate consumption at their stores.
 Moreover, the industry in Mexico is fairly fragmented.

 Argentina: the country has an emerging banking industry.
 Major players comprising over half the market include Banco de la Nación Argentina S.A., Banco de la Provincia de Buenos Aires S.A., Banco Santander Río S.A., BBVA Banco Francés S.A., Grupo Financiero Galicia S.A., Banco Macro S.A., Banco Supervielle S.A., Banco Patagonia S.A., Banco HSBC Argentina S.A. and Banco Hipotecario S.A.
 Moreover, Banco de la Nación Argentina is a state-owned commercial bank whereas Banco de la Provincia de Buenos Aires is also a commercial bank completely owned by the municipal government of the Province of Buenos Aires.
-In addition, Banco Hipotecario is solely a residential mortgage bank controlled by the biggest listed agricultural group operating out of the fertile Pampas Region inside the republic known as CRESUD S.A.C.I.F. y A. The latter is in turn controlled by the nationally important and low-profile Elsztain brothers.
+In addition, Banco Hipotecario is solely a residential mortgage bank controlled by the biggest listed agricultural concern operating out of the fertile Pampas Region inside the republic known as CRESUD S.A.C.I.F. y A. The latter is in turn controlled by the nationally important and low-profile Elsztain brothers.
 Moreover, the control of the bank in question is exercised through super-voting common stock held by Inversiones y Representaciones S.A., better known by its acronym as IRSA, the listed real estate arm of the brothers.
 Furthermore, the industry in Argentina is heavily fragmented and holds about $ 200 billion worth of assets.

 Venezuela: the country has an emerging banking industry.
 Major players constituting around 90% of the market include Banesco Banco Universal S.A., Banco de Venezuela S.A., BBVA Banco Provincial S.A., Mercantil Servicios Financieros C.A., Banco Bicentenario S.A., Grupo Financiero BOD S.A., Banco del Tesoro C.A., Banco Nacional de Crédito C.A., Bancaribe S.A., Banco Exterior C.A., Banco Venezolano de Crédito S.A. and Banco Fondo Común S.A.
 On the other hand, Banco de Venezuela and Banco Bicentenario are both commercial banks fully owned by the Venezuelan state.
 Moreover, the industry in Venezuela stands at roughly $ 200 billion worth of assets and is fairly fragmented.